-Energy Grid Alliance was established with the purpose of engaging with energy transmission companies, industry regulators, market operators, relevant peak bodies, government and communities to establish best planning practices for new energy transmission infrastructure and to advocate the importance of working with communities to acquire and maintain social license.
+Energy Grid Alliance was established with the purpose of engaging with electricity transmission companies, industry regulators, market operators, relevant peak bodies, government and communities to establish best planning practices for new electricity transmission projects and to advocate the critical importance of policy, planning and engaging with communities early to acquire and maintain social licence.

 We will work to ensure: